fracturestudios/UnityPrototypes/docs/move.markdown

 Each navigation mesh also has a k-d tree which spatially subdivides the mesh's faces, in mesh space.
 When trying to project a point onto the mesh, or trace a ray through the mesh, this k-d tree is used to efficiently reject unwanted faces.

+Each navigation mesh also has an axis-aligned bounding box in its own object space.
+To create its world-space axis-aligned bounding box, the navigation mesh transforms its object space AABB into world space and uses the resulting vertices as the bounds of its world-aligned AABB.
+This means the world-space AABB may not be as tight as the object-space AABB, but computing the final AABB is computationally very cheap.

 ### Usage

 Player pawns using a navigation mesh typically cache